Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 ##### GitHub Actions Integration

 The GitHub Actions source integration allows fetching builds data from the GitHub Actions CI.
-This integrations should be updated to return running builds as well as finished ones.
+This integration should be updated to return running builds as well as finished ones.
 The build is considered as a job execution within a single workflow run.
 Thus, the workflow run number is considered as the build number and the job status/conclusion as the build status.
 Currently, the `GithubActionsSourceClientAdapter` fetches workflow runs having the `GithubActionStatus.completed` status.
 Let's take a closer look at GitHub statuses and conclusions for runs and jobs.

-In the context of GitHub, the `status` means the execution status of an entity meaning and answers the question _"What is going on with the process?"_ The `conclusion` is the result of the process that answers the question _"What was the outcome of the process?"_ So the following statements holds:
+In the context of GitHub, the `status` means the execution status of an entity meaning and answers the question _"What is going on with the process?"_ The `conclusion` is the result of the process that answers the question _"What was the outcome of the process?"_ So the following statements hold:

-- `status` depends on the progress of the process - **what is happening now**;
+- the `status` depends on the progress of the process - **what is happening now**;
-- `conclusion` describes the result of the process - **what happened**.
+- the `conclusion` describes the result of the process - **what happened**.

-Evidently, while the process is running, the `conclusion` is always `null`.
+While the process is running, the `conclusion` is always `null`.
 On the other hand, if the `conclusion` is not `null`, the `state` is always `completed`.
-Thus, the current GitHub Actions integration queries workflow runs that has only `completed` status to ensure that all jobs within that run are finished and prove their results.
+Thus, the current GitHub Actions integration queries workflow runs that have only `completed` status to ensure that all jobs within that run are finished and provide their results.
 However, the in-progress builds introduction requires querying running jobs (and therefore runs) as well.
 The following table describes possible statuses and conclusions for jobs and how are they mapped to the Metrics `BuildStatus` (note that the `queued` status is ignored):

 |Status|Conclusion|BuildStatus|
 |---|---|---|